Lookman: Valencia star names Atletico Madrid star among La Liga's best players

 “Ademola Lookman is one of the best players right now.
 It’s time for La Liga to get to know him, and the world will see what he can do.
 I wish him all the best and I’ll see him soon.”

+Football expert questions Ademola Lookman's move to Atletico Madrid amidst strong debut vs Real Betis

-The endorsement places Lookman in elite company, with the Valencia star grouping him alongside Kylian Mbappé, Lamine Yamal, and Vinicius Jr, some of the most feared forwards in world football.
+The endorsement places Lookman in elite company alongside Kylian Mbappé, Lamine Yamal, and Vinicius Jr, some of the most feared forwards in world football.

 Lookman’s debut performance excites fans